huss-osman/devops-learning/06-aws/compute/05-ec2-web-server-deployment.md

 ## Reflection

-Deploying a web server on Amazon EC2 helped me understand how quickly cloud infrastructure can be provisioned and made accessible over the internet.
-Rather than manually configuring physical hardware, AWS allows virtual servers to be launched, configured, and managed within minutes.
+Deploying a web server on Amazon EC2 helped me understand how cloud infrastructure can be provisioned and made accessible over the internet.
+Rather than manually configuring servers from scratch, AWS provides the tools needed to launch, configure, and manage virtual machines quickly and efficiently.

-I also learned how Security Groups, public IP addresses, SSH access, and EC2 User Data work together to support application deployment.
-Understanding these concepts provides a strong foundation for cloud infrastructure, server administration, and modern DevOps practices.
+I also learned how Security Groups, public IP addresses, SSH access, and EC2 User Data work together to support application depl